COLORADO FISHING REPORT

 Need a Colorado River map?

-At 215 cfs, the upper Arkansas is at a perfect flow for the wade angler.
-We are seeing a few Caddis, Pale Morning Duns (PMD's) and Yellow Sallies but those hatches are definitely dwindling.
+At about 120 cfs, the upper Arkansas is at a perfect flow for the fall wade angler.
 Expect Blue Winged Olives to show up soon in numbers.

 The overcast days present the best dry fly opportunity.
 But fish will often take visible, bushy dry flies in the faster water on the sunny days.
 Using a dropper off of your dry fly more than doubles your chances of hooking up.
 Try going below the Hayden Meadows section as that area has been busy this summer.